 This is a catch-up post for anyone who has been kinda, sorta, not really following along so far.
 Like a sleeper TV show in a bad time slot, I have to believe that lots of perfectly good nerds would be interested in Ancho if only they knew about it.
 And if I had published some code.

 If you've ever backed off a risky decision because you just couldn't get a handle on what the odds were, Ancho is designed to be your thing.

 If you find any of this interesting, please let me know.
-Follow along by subscribing to @fortpedro on Twitter, or hit Like on the Facebook page.
+Follow @fortpedro on Twitter, or like the Facebook page.
 Leave a comment on a post.
-If you think I’m nuts to put time into something like this, let me know that too.
+If you think I'm nuts to put time into something like this, let me know that too.

 What is Ancho?

 Ancho is a framework for running Monte Carlo and other dynamic, stochastic simulations.
 It is written primarily in Python and uses Cassandra as its data store.
 It is designed to allow regular people to use this extremely useful method for using what you do know about something to find out more about what you don't know.